 Range 3

-Results within Range 3 reflect significantly elevated methylation levels, indicating potential aberrant gene regulation or cellular dysfunction.
-Such heightened methylation patterns may serve as risk factors for diseases, including susceptibility to certain cancers, cardiovascular disorders, and neurological conditions.
+Such heightened methylation patterns may serve as disease risk factors, including susceptibility to certain cancers, cardiovascular disorders, and neurological conditions.
 Additional investigation is essential to address potential health risks linked to methylation levels within this range.

 What Do the Results of a Methylation Test Mean for My Health?